-Originally from Montreal, Quebec, Canada; Lauren Plaza has lived in Toronto, Ontario, Canada; Trinidad, West Indies and now resides in Corvallis, Oregon, United States of America.
+Originally from Montreal Canada, Lauren Plaza has lived in Toronto, Canada; Trinidad, West Indies and now resides in Corvallis, Oregon, United States of America.
 Lauren has also travelled extensively throughout the United States, the Caribbean, Latin America, and to various countries in Europe where she has presented at conferences and studied local cultures, their educational, political, and socioeconomic structures.

 Lauren has completed a Master’s of Science degree in College Student Services Administration with a specialization in Intercultural Communication from the College of Education at Oregon State University.
 Lauren has also completed a Bachelor of Arts degree in Sociology with a focus on Social Justice from Oregon State University and an Associates degree in Social Science focusing on Early Childhood Care from Dawson College in Montreal, Canada.